KaylathePianist/DDLC-Phone-Plus/README.md

-Thank you for downloading the Phone+ Addon!
+DDLC Phone+ by CalebthePianist

-Current Version: 1.01
+Current Version: 1.1
-Better EMR Phone Equivalent Version: 3.2.2 (Not released)
+Better EMR Phone Equivalent Version: 3.2.2

 This tool is an alternate version of Elckarow's "Better EMR Phone", meant to include extra screens and features that you might want to use in your mod.
 If you don't need these extra features, download the original phone.